-In-Network Pharmacy - An in-network pharmacy is a pharmacy where members of our plan can get their prescription drug benefits.
-We call them "in-network pharmacies" because they contract with our plan.
+In-Network Pharmacy - A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
 In most cases your prescriptions are covered only if they are filled at one of our in-network pharmacies.

-In-Network Provider - "Provider" is the general term we use for doctors, other health care professionals, hospitals and other health care facilities that are licensed or certified by Medicare and by the state to provide health care services.
-We call them "in-network providers" when they have an agreement with our plan to accept our payment as payment in full and in some cases to coordinate as well as provide covered services to members of our plan.
-In-network providers may also be referred to as "plan providers."
+In-Network Provider - Provider is the general term we use for doctors, other health care professionals, hospitals and other health care facilities that are licensed or certified by Medicare and by the state to provide health care services.
+We call them in-network providers when they have an agreement with our plan to accept our payment as payment in full and in some cases to coordinate as well as provide covered services to members of our plan.
+In-network providers may also be referred to as plan providers.